 NHL Hockey: Saturday, February 6, 2021 at 7:00 pm (Scotiabank Arena)

 The Line: Toronto Maple Leafs -185 / Vancouver Canucks +165 --- Over/Under: 6.5 Click to Get Latest Betting Odds

-The Vancouver Canucks and the Toronto Maple Leafs meet in NHL action from Scotiabank Arena on Thursday night.
+The Toronto Maple Leafs and the Vancouver Canucks meet in NHL action from Scotiabank Arena on Saturday night.

-Vancouver is 1-5 in their last 6 road games and 1-4 in their last 5 games as an underdog while the over is 4-1 in their last 5 games against a team with a winning record.
-Toronto is 4-1 in their last 5 games as a favorite and 4-9 in their last 13 games against a team with a losing record while the under is 7-1-1 in their last 9 games as a home favorite.
-Vancouver is 1-4 in the last 5 meetings between these two teams and 0-7 in the last 7 meetings between these two teams in Toronto.
+Vancouver is 1-6 in their last 7 road games and 1-5 in their last 6 games as an underdog while the over is 5-1 in their last 6 games against a team with a winning record.
+Toronto is 5-1 in their last 6 games overall and 4-1 in their last 5 home games while the over is 3-0-1 in their last 4 games against a team with a winning record.
+Vancouver is 0-8 in the last 8 meetings between these two teams in Toronto.

 This is a lot of plus money to leave on the table with a talented Vancouver team with guys like Boeser, Petterson and Hughes in the lineup, but the goaltending has been brutal to say the least for the Canucks and Braden Holtby has looked like a shell of his former Vezina trophy winning self while Thatcher Demko hasn’t had much success against anyone that isn’t the Ottawa Senators.
 Toronto is clicking right now and firing on all cylinders and while I don’t think we see the same beating from Toronto in the rematch, but I do think the Leafs win this one by a couple so I’ll back Toronto on the puck line in this spot.